-GE Appliances does extensive taste and odor testing on all of its refrigerators and freezers.
+We do taste and odor testing on our refrigerators and freezers.
 Your refrigerator does not contain any mechanical parts that will produce an odor or cause a bad taste in your food or ice cubes.
 Food can transfer odors and tastes to ice.
-Even food in the refrigerator compartment can transfer an odor or taste to the freezer to cause bad tasting ice.
+Even food in the refrigerator compartment can transfer an odor or taste to the freezer which can cause bad tasting ice.

-There are four (4) conditions that can cause an odor or taste in your ice:
+There are four (4) conditions that can cause a bad odor or taste in your ice:

-- Bad water supply.
-Sulfur, algae, minerals, salt, etc. in the water supply can cause bad tasting water which results in bad tasting ice.
+Bad water supply.
+Sulfur, algae, minerals, salt, etcetera, in the water supply can cause bad tasting water which results in bad tasting ice.

 Old water filter.
 If you have a water filtration system, the filter should be replaced every 6 months or as recommended by the manufacturer.